When does an old iPhone become unsafe to use?

 For many years, Apple ensured that old devices were able to run the latest version of iOS.
 You could have bought a new iPhone in late 2015 that was still getting security updates seven years later.
 Until iOS 16, which was released in late 2022, you could still run the latest version of iOS on an iPhone as old as the iPhone 6S.
 In fact, the iPhone 6S had been the cutoff for devices supporting the latest version of iOS since iOS 13 (see the chart below).

-According to Apple’s own statistics (as seen in the chart below), as of June 2024, 14% of all iPhones were still running iOS 16—which means their operating system was likely at least several months old.
+According to Apple’s own statistics (as seen in the chart below), as of June 2024, 14% of all iPhones were still running some version of iOS 16 (the “current minus one” release at the time)—which means their operating system was effectively at least nine months old; iOS 17 came out in September 2023.

-And worse yet, an additional 9% of all iPhones were running a version of iOS older than iOS 16—meaning their operating system was at least three years old.
-Many of these may be devices older than the iPhone 8, 8 Plus, or X, which were able to run iOS 16, but some may also be devices whose owners have simply not upgraded iOS, for a variety of reasons.
+And worse yet, an additional 9% of all iPhones were running a version of iOS older than iOS 16—meaning their operating system was effectively about two years old or older.
+Many of these may be devices older than the iPhone 8, 8 Plus, or X, which were able to run up to iOS 16, but some may also be devices whose owners have simply not upgraded iOS, for a variety of reasons.

 In total, 23%—nearly one fourth—of all iPhones were running an outdated operating system, and susceptible to being exploited with known vulnerabilities.

-As an aside, even if we focus on just the iPhone models introduced in the past four years—all of which are iOS 17 compatible—11% of them were still running iOS 16, and an additional 3% were running something older than that.
+As an aside, even if we focus on just the iPhone models introduced in the past four years—all of which were iOS 17 compatible (and are now iOS 18 compatible as well)—11% of them were still running iOS 16, and an additional 3% were running something older than that.
 On the surface, that means that nearly 1 in 7 recent iPhones are running a very old, outdated, and insecure operating system.

-(Of course, if we were able to dig deeper into which specific versions of iOS users were running, we would likely see that even amongst iOS 17 users, relatively few are installing every iOS update quickly and staying fully patched at any given time.)
+Of course, if Apple had given us the data to dig deeper into which specific versions of iOS users were running (e.g. 17.5, 17.4.1, etc.), we would probably see that even amongst iOS 17 users, only a subset were actually installing every iOS update quickly—and staying fully patched—at any given time.

 If you’re thinking about buying an old model of iPhone, or a refurbished unit, beware that its safe lifespan is limited.
 The same is true if you hand an iPhone down to a family member; it’s important to ensure that the model in question will still get major iOS updates for as long as you plan to use it.

 Apple always sells one or two older model iPhones, still new in box, alongside the latest model.
-From Apple’s perspective, this is a good way to reach a lower-income or more price-conscious audience, by offering iPhones that are less expensive than the newest version.
-For now, Apple is still selling the iPhone 13 and iPhone 14, alongside the newest model, the iPhone 15.
-If we look at refurbished models, Apple is even still selling the iPhone 12.
+(For example, Apple currently sells the full iPhone 16 lineup, as well as iPhone 15 and 15 Plus, and iPhone 14 and 14 Plus.
+If we look at refurbished units, Apple is even still selling iPhone 13 models.)
+From Apple’s perspective, this is a good way to reach a lower-income or more price-conscious audience, by offering iPhones that are less expensive than the newest ones.

 Apple is also selling the iPhone SE (3rd generation), which is the least expensive “new” model.
-It’s actually more than two years old, but a 4th-gen model hasn’t been announced as of when this article was last updated.
+It’s actually more than two and a half years old, but a 4th-gen model hasn’t been announced as of when this article was last updated.

 (See our iPhone buyers guide to choose which model is best for you.)